UoYCS-plasma/york-nextbus/README.md

 	44       York Rail Station            opp   16:54
 	44       York Rail Station            opp   17:12

-To configure which bus stop you want, edit the source with the bus stop code.
-The default is `32903631`: Theatre Film & Television, opposite side, bound to the city center:
+To configure which bus stop you want, edit the line containing `BUSSTOP=<code>` with the desired bus stop code.
+The default is `32903631`: Theatre Film & Television, opposite side, bound to the city center.

-	BUSSTOP=<code>

 To know the code of your bus stop, just scan the QR code located there.